SpartanBin/mobile_crowd_sensing/experimental_record/README.md

 - [x] Try greedy reward plus the mean of all greedy reward.
 - [x] Try greedy reward plus the weighted mean of all greedy reward.
 - [ ] ~~Try genetic algorithm(if work, then try imitation learning to learn genetic policy).~~
-- [ ] Contrast to Genetic Algorithm.
+- [ ] Change format of input from matrix to array and try GA, RL(with greedy reward and greedy_mean reward).
-- [ ] Compare the performance of 'greedy_mean' reward which cooperative_weight is 0.5 and 'greedy' reward on 6, 8 and 12 vehicles condition respectively.
+- [ ] Try team_spirit reward.
 - [ ] Try more constant negative reward value.
 - [ ] Try distance weighted reward.